relativitydev/relativity.testing.framework/CONTRIBUTING.md

 > [RTF-1019] Adding ObjectTypeGuidAttribute for use in RTF.Api ObjectManager.
 Adding ObjectTypeGuidResolver and tests.

-#### <a name="releasnig">Releasing</a>
+#### <a name="releasing">Releasing</a>

-The develop branch of these repositories will create a prerelease package for testing purposes.
+Feature branches will create a prerelease package and upload them as an artifact of the build.
-Once a sprint, the Test Engineering team will merge the develop branch into master to create the finalized version for all the changes introduced in the sprint.
+Release branches will publish a golden package to NuGet.